In-person session: Deaf adhd 102: The Reality of Being Deaf and ADHD in School

 Deaf since birth and a BSL user, William is a Deaf ADHD advocate, content creator, and currently training as an ADHD coach.
 He is passionate about raising awareness of Deaf ADHD through workshops, social media, and collaboration with organisations such as AP Cymru Neurodiversity Charity.
 He is also an ADHD UK Ambassador.

 NB.
-This session will be presented in person only.
-It will not be available on a hybrid basis and will not be recorded.
+This session was presented in person only.
+It has not been recorded.

 Target Audience